2018 Funded Completed Projects

 Award Amount: $49,891

-The rate at which farmers are converting to grass-fed dairy production exceeds the capacity of technical assistance programs to provide one-on-one help to assure the farm is getting accurate and relevant information.
+Farmers converting to grass-fed dairy production require technical assistance to assure the farm is getting accurate and relevant information.
 These opportunities don’t fit every farm and farmers should be well aware of any potential risks as well as the opportunities.

 2. Developing Risk Management Strategies for New and Existing Agritourism Businesses in the Western Catskills Region